2.3 Create an Assessment Plan

 Challenge

 Do you sometimes find that you use the same types of assessment methods and tools that you were assigned as a student?
-Do you sometimes find your students are not achieving the learning outcomes but can’t identify where the learning gaps occur?
+Do you find your students are not achieving the learning outcome and you can’t identify where the learning gap occurs?

-Effective assessments of students are aligned with the learning outcomes and instructional strategies.
-It is also important to remember that designing assessments, like other elements of curriculum, is best approached within the context of the course and as a part of the overall assessment plan.
+It is important to ensure assessments are aligned with the learning outcomes and instructional strategies.
+Designing assessments, like other elements of curriculum, is best approached within the context of the course and as a part of the overall assessment plan.
 An assessment plan, viewed through the UDL lens, needs to include a variety of assessment tools and techniques in order to meet the needs of variable learners.
+This approach helps engage students and links their in-class learning to other contexts where they may need to apply it.

 “I think it’s nice when professors have a lot of different ways to get marks and its not all just midterm and final.
 The classes that I have enjoyed the most and that have been the least stressful are the ones where there are multiple assignments.
 It’s more accommodating to various learning styles not necessarily just people who can memorize material.”

-One of the most significant things you can do to create inclusive and transparent assessments when creating your assessment plan, is to ensure the various types of assessment are represented: assessment for learning (formative assessment), assessment as learning, and assessment of learning (summative assessment).
+One of the most significant things you can do to create inclusive and transparent assessments when creating your assessment plan, is to ensure the various types of assessment are represented — assessment for learning (formative), assessment as learning, and assessment of learning (summative):

-- Assessment of Learning (Summative assessment) focuses on learner performance after instruction has occurred, such as midterm exams and final projects.
+- Assessment of Learning (Summative assessment) focuses on learner performance after instruction has occurs, such as midterm exams and final projects.
 Summative assessments allow students to provide evidence demonstrating their level of achievement of the course learning outcomes.
-Common forms of summative assessment include: student portfolios, projects that have written and/or oral products, exams, or performance tasks that demonstrate student achievement of the learning outcomes.
+Common forms of summative assessment include student portfolios, projects with written and/or oral products, exams, or performance tasks that allows students to demonstrate achievement of the learning outcomes.

 The following table compares the three types: